turingschool/lesson_plans/ruby_02-web_applications_with_ruby/feature_testing_rails_applications_with_minitest_or_rspec.md

 ## Let's write some feature tests!

 * First, together, let's write a feature test for editing a tool.
-* Now, by yourself, write feature tests for viewing all tools, a single tool, and deleting a tool.
+* Now, by yourself, write feature tests for:
+    * viewing all tools
+    * viewing a single tool
+    * deleting a tool

 ### Additional Resources